-After you update Lightroom 5.4 on Windows, the error "Assertion failed" occurs when you start Lightroom.
+After updating the Lightroom app on Windows, the error "Assertion failed" occurs when you start Lightroom.

 Ensure that the My Pictures virtual folder points to the Pictures folder under your user account folder by doing the following: